Shahriarnz14/SurvHTE-Benchmark/README.md

 - `idx_split.csv` file with 10 different training/testing splits for reproducibility
 - `generate_synthetic_data.ipynb` notebook for generating the synthetic data for different causal configuration and survival scenarios

-The data is also available at Harvard Dataverse: [SurvHTE-Bench](https://doi.org/10.7910/DVN/VLJO28)

 ### Real Data